-- Canvas is the SOM learning management software and all course materials, including the syllabus, should be published there. - The E-learning administrator, can provide support in using this resource. - SOM courses are added to Canvas through the myU/SAP portal.
-A training document is available for more specific information. - Training in the use of Canvas is available online and in person through Technology Learning Central. - Students are required to register a Turning Technology Audience Response Device and retain it for use throughout medical training.
-Software and video tutorials are available on the Turning Technologies website and eCampus resources.
-Local support is available through the e-learning administrator.
+- Canvas is the School of Medicine's learning management software and all course materials, including the syllabus, should be published there. - The E-learning administrator can provide support in using this resource. - SOM courses are added to Canvas through the myU/SAP portal.
+A training document is available for more specific information. - Training in the use of Canvas is available online and in person through Technology Learning Central.